Skip to content

 Thanks to the Fair Credit Reporting Act, you can check credit bureau reports for free once a year for any credit reporting errors.
 This way, your credit is safe from unjust penalties due to lender errors.

-Some of the expenses that come at lease end can be avoided by paying attention to your vehicle.
+Some of the expenses at lease end can be avoided by paying attention to your vehicle.
 Here are some tips to help you survive the inspection before you officially hand in the car.

 Repair beforehand

 Instead of waiting for the excess wear charges, you can touch up some parts of the vehicle to lower or eliminate the charge.
-Tires, glass or bumpers are easily replaced.
+Tires, glass, or bumpers are easily replaced.

 Consider wear and tear insurance

 Yes, it is actually a thing.
-If you know you will inevitably wind up with stains, scratches or dents, then wear and tear insurance might do you well.
+If you know, you will inevitably wind up with stains, scratches or dents, then wear and tear insurance might do you well.
 You might find such insurance where you lease your vehicle or elsewhere.

 Try and keep your mileage in check: If you know you will be spending a lot of time of the road, you could purchase extra miles from the lessor beforehand.
 They cost less than what the lessor charges as penalty per ever exceeded mile.